The Federal Reserve System

 The European Central Bank

-Next to the central banks of the United States and the central bank of China, the European Central Bank (ECB) is one of the most powerful government banks in the world.
+Next to the central banks of the United States, the central bank of China, and the Bank of Japan (Nichigin), the European Central Bank (ECB) is one of the most powerful government banks in the world.
 The initial formation of the European Union led to 12 European countries agreeing on a single, common monetary policy, as well as a single currency (the Euro) for these countries.
 In charge of the monetary policy for these countries, the European Central Bank serves a role similar to that of the Federal Reserve in the United States.
-For a website link and more information about this powerful bank, please click HERE.
+For a website link and more information about the ECB, please click HERE.

 The functions and tools of central banks of other countries are similar to those of the the Federal Reserve discussed in this unit.